 This also provides the skin with the extra ability to regenerate elasticity by producing collagen and elastin faster than it would have naturally.

-When the skin is provided with this regularly and preemptively, it may prevent the formation of stretch marks before they arrive.
+When the skin is provided with this regularly and preemptively, many believe that it might prevent the formation of stretch marks before they arrive.
+However, more research is needed to support this claim.

 This is why many body butter products including cocoa butter are marketed to the pregnant community.
 Be careful of such products and their ingredients.
 It is always best to search for high-quality pure cocoa butter.